 - when the road is wet or slippery

 Did you know?

-Approximately 30% of all crashes are rear-end ones
+Approximately a third of all crashes are rear-end ones

 Total Stopping Distance